Enfuu/Amadeus/README.md

 # Amadeus
-A prototype voice assistant built by utilizing DarkSky forecast, Wikipedia, Google Cloud Speech to Text and Youtube API.
+A prototype voice assistant built by utilizing DarkSky forecast, Wikipedia, IBM Watson Speech-To-Text and Youtube API.

 So far only the wikipedia and the weather methods are functional.
 For weather you will require a Dark Sky API key and for Voice recognition you will reqiure a IBM Watson Speech-To-Text API